ekand/codewars/2019-08-21_remove_duplicate_words/best_practice_discussion.md

 So there you have it: One line to do what took me six.
 Although my function had more documentation, so I give myself points there.

+By the way, the code and a copy of this description are on my repo [here](https://github.com/erik-kristofer-anderson/Codewars/tree/master/2019-08-21_remove_duplicate_words).

 I'm looking forward to showing you the next one!